How can Relaxation be Your Superpower?

 Relax at Bedtime

-At bedtime too, it’s essential that you can relax and let go of the day’s worries for a good night’s sleep.
+At bedtime too, it’s essential to open to relaxation and let go of the day’s worries for a good night’s sleep.

 - Scan your awareness around your body, release and soften tightened muscles in your limbs.